 There is an option to buy more equity, hence staircase but this is totally at the discretion of the council.
 You also don't pay any rent to the council on their equity of the property which allows you to save more through suitable schemes such as the Lifetime ISA.

-Finally,As with most affordable housing schemes, you can generally only purchase a property under the DMS scheme, in a Local Authority you have a link to; for example an Authority that you either live or work in and your household income must be below the limit stated.
+Finally,As with most affordable housing schemes, you can generally only purchase a property under the discount market sales scheme, in a Local Authority you have a link to; for example an Authority that you either live or work in and your household income must be below the limit stated.

 Starter homes scheme